-As a teenager, Cándido had no choice but to enter the military career, where young men from poor families arrived.
-In addition, the army offered a modest monthly allowance, with which he could support his family.
+As a teenager, Cándido had no choice but to enter the military, where young men from poor families were attracted.
+The army offered a modest monthly allowance, with which he could support his family.

 A candid telegrapher

-The passage of time found him as a soldier busy planting wooden poles to lay telegraph lines in Mato Grosso and, moreover, in a poor and forgotten region that many years later would be named after him, in his honor: the state of Rondônia, located in the northern part of Brazil, on the Brazilian Amazon.
+The passage of time found him as a soldier busy planting wooden poles to lay telegraph lines in Mato Grosso, as well as in a poor and forgotten region that many years later would be named after him in his honor: the state of Rondônia, located in the northern part of Brazil, on the Brazilian Amazon.

-But he did not know that, and he was only concerned, almost obsessively, with making possible the laying of the telegraph line and seeing how it was painstakingly erected from Cuiabá, the capital of Mato Grosso, to the different localities of the vast state.
+But he did not know that at the time, and he was only concerned, almost obsessively, with making possible the laying of the telegraph line and seeing that it was painstakingly erected from Cuiabá, the capital of Mato Grosso, to the different localities of the vast state.

 At that time, the advance of progress was the telegraph, which had arrived in Brazil in 1852.
 While Candido was growing up and becoming a man, between 1866 and 1886, some 11,000 km of telegraph lines were erected in a good part of Brazil, but the Amazon had yet to be covered.

-Brazil wanted to exploit the Amazon at any cost and with urgency, to penetrate it and take possession of its enormous natural wealth, to pacify the Amazonian peoples and to hostile tribes that hindered the business, and to create a network of roads and telegraphic communications in order to extend its economic frontier with the exploitation of coffee, sugar, and other products. cocoa and extract harvesting products such as rubber, the chestnut or Brazil nut and the guaraná, and to expand livestock, forestry and mining activities to the farthest reaches of the Amazon.
+Brazil wanted to exploit the Amazon at any cost and with urgency, to penetrate it and take possession of its enormous natural wealth, to pacify the Amazonian peoples and hostile tribes that hindered the business, and to create a network of roads and telegraphic communications in order to extend its economic frontier with the exploitation of coffee, cocoa and extract harvesting products such as rubber, the chestnut or Brazil nut, and the guaraná, and to expand livestock, forestry and mining activities to the farthest reaches of the Amazon.

-To do so, it was necessary to integrate this inhospitable and unknown region to the rest of the country.
-The occasion had arrived, and Rondón was to play a transcendental and strategic role in that process.
+To do so, it was necessary to integrate this inhospitable and unknown region with the rest of the country.
+The occasion had arrived and Rondón was to play a transcendental and strategic role in that process.